leonjessen/keras_tensorflow_demo/README.md

 Have no fear, you're almost there!
 ----------------------------------

+If you already have `tidyverse`, `keras`, `ggseqlogo` and `PepTools` installed, then you can skip directly to [this section](#deep-feed-forward-artificial-neural-network).

-We need a few things installed before we're good to go, but I promise it'll be quick and painless!
+We need a few things installed before we're good to go, but I promise it'll be quick and painless! <details> <summary>Click to see installation guide</summary>

 Getting started
 ---------------